-Parameter Description Enable SELinux Enable selinux support in Docker daemon (default: yes) Default Ulimits Set the default ulimit options for all containers Debug Enable debug mode (default: no) Log Level Set the daemon logging level.
+Parameter Description Add services Add services to nodes belonging to this node.
+Care must be taken if setting this to no. (default: yes) Spool Root of the Docker runtime (default: /var/lib/docker) Tmp dir Location for temporary files.
+Default: \$< spool >/tmp, where \$< spool > is replaced by the path to the Docker runtime root directory continued Parameter Description Enable SELinux Enable selinux support in Docker daemon (default: yes) Default Ulimits Set the default ulimit options for all containers Debug Enable debug mode (default: no) Log Level Set the daemon logging level.
 In order of increasing verbosity: fatal, error, warn, info, debug. (default: info) Bridge IP Network bridge IP (not defined by default) Bridge Attach containers to a network bridge (not defined by default) MTU Set the containers network MTU, in bytes (default: 0, which does not set the MTU at all) API Sockets Daemon socket(s) to connect to (default: unix:///var/run/docker.sock) ${\tt Iptables}^$ Enable iptables rules (default: yes) User Namespace Remap User/Group setting for user namespaces (not defined by default).
-It can be set to any of <uid>, <uid:gid>, <username>, <username:groupname>.
-If it is used, then user_namespace.enable=1 must be set in the kernel options for the relevant nodes, and those nodes must be rebooted to pick up the new option.</username:groupname></username></uid:gid></uid> Insecure Registries If registry access uses HTTPS but does not have proper certificates distributed, then the administrator can make Docker accept this situation by adding the registry to this list (empty by default) Enable TLS Use TLS (default: no) Verify TLS Use TLS and verify the remote (default: no) TLS CA Trust only certificates that are signed by this CA (not defined by default)
+It can be set to any of <uid>, <uid:gid>, &lt;username&gt;, &lt;username:groupname&gt;.
+If it is used, then user_namespace.enable=1 must be set in the kernel options for the relevant nodes, and those nodes must be rebooted to pick up the new option.</uid:gid></uid> Insecure Registries If registry access uses HTTPS but does not have proper certificates dis- tributed, then the administrator can make Docker accept this situation by adding the registry to this list (empty by default) Enable $TLS^$ Use TLS (default: no) Verify $TLS^$ Use TLS and verify the remote (default: no) TLS CA Trust only certificates that are signed by this CA (not defined by default)

-Parameter Description TLS Certificate Path to TLS certificate file (not defined by default) TLS Key Path to TLS key file (not defined by default) Certificates Path Path to Docker certificates (default: /etc/docker) Storage Backends Docker storage back ends.
+continued Parameter Description TLS Certificate Path to TLS certificate file (not defined by default) TLS Key Path to TLS key file (not defined by default) Certificates Path Path to Docker certificates (default: /etc/docker) Storage Backends Docker storage back ends.
 Storage types can be created and managed, in a submode under this mode.
 The available types are described in table 2.2.
 Each of these storage types has options that can be set from within the submode.
 Containerd Socket Path to the containerd socket (default: not used) Runtime Docker runtime Options Additional parameters for docker daemon

-Table 2.1: Docker:: Host role options
+Table 2.1: Docker::Host role options